metacpan/metacpan-cpan-extracted/distros/T/Test-Text/README.md

 ---

-A module for testing and doing other kind of metrics on regular text, as in books or novels, or, forthat matter, manuals.
+A module for testing and doing other kind of metrics on regular text, as in books or novels, or, for that matter, manuals.

 We're not there yet, but for the time being it is a pretty good spelling checker that can be used *on the cloud* in continuous